jbilander/sdbox/README.md

 The schematics, BOM, kicad drawings and the 3d-printable case source and stl files can all be found in the hardware folder.

-PCBs can be order directly via link below or you can generate your own gerbers from the KiCad files and send them to your favorite boardhouse mfg.
+PCBs can be order directly via link below or you can send the gerbers zip (or generate gerbers yourself) and send them to your favorite boardhouse.

 https://aisler.net/p/YVXJBQHM